Enhancing Equine Gut Health With EquiBiome

 The bacteria of the hind gut make a huge contribution to the health of your horse, including temperament, energy levels, nutrient availability and vitamin production.
 Your horse is what he eats and the success of the diet depends first of all on what is going on in the gut.

 Scientific research has linked every common gastrointestinal health problem to gut bacteria.
-Horses with colitis, colic, inflammation, Equine Metabolic Syndrome (EMS) and laminitis, all have different gut bacteria than those that are healthy.
+Horses with colitis, colic, inflammation, Equine Metabolic Syndrome (EMS) and laminitis all have gut bacteria different from those that are healthy.

 Gut bacteria make up a community called a ‘microbiome’.
 This community of bacteria interact with each other and the horse it’s self, to produce benefits for both!
 However, pathogenic bacteria (‘bad’ bacteria causing disease) can take over the microbiome community if not kept in check by the good gut bacteria.
 Many pathogenic bacteria can travel from the gut to other parts of the body, where they can cause health problems for horses.